diyo18/Assignments/CISC187/Week 14/Project.md

     }

-    int topProduct = top1 * top2;
+    // final check by finding product of top and bottom values int topProduct = top1 * top2;
     int bottomProduct = bottom1 * bottom2;

-    if (topProduct > bottomProduct){
+    // whichever product is greater is the one that is returned if (topProduct > bottomProduct){
         return topProduct;
     }